 View Mobile version

-The Major in Image Practices (MIP) equips students for artistic projects in the field critical image practices media.
+The Major in Critical Image Practices (cIP) equips students for artistic projects in the field critical image practices media.
 The focus is on contemporary visual practices of social relevance; the curriculum, in consequence, is “hands-on”, responsive and cross-medial in character.
 The knowledge and skills thus gained have valuable potential that graduates can invest in exhibition contexts or other aspects of the arts and creative industries.

-The Major in Image Practices (MIP) programme imparts skills in reflection, communication and practice as well as a technical and medial understanding of image practices.
+The Major in Critical Image Practices (CIP) programme imparts skills in reflection, communication and practice as well as a technical and medial understanding of image practices.
 The artistic qualifications gained here equip graduates for interdisciplinary thinking, project-focused action and nuanced communication strategies.
-In order that graduates will be able to respond appropriately to complex developments in society – to the use of images in mass media, for example, or current strategies for the production and reception of images – the MIP curriculum offers the following core modules: Critical Image Practices, “Vertiefung Image Practices” and “Network”, plus elective modules such as Transfer in Illustration or Film studies.
+In order that graduates will be able to respond appropriately to complex developments in society – to the use of images in mass media, for example, or current strategies for the production and reception of images – the CIP curriculum offers the following core modules: Critical Image Practices, “Vertiefung Image Practices” and “Network”, plus elective modules such as Transfer in Illustration or Film studies.
 The programme is taught in German and English.
-Alternatively, students may opt for a combination of modules from the Major in Image Practices (MIP) and the Major Art Teaching (MAT) programmes.
+Alternatively, students may opt for a combination of modules from the Major in Image Practices (CIP) and the Major Art Teaching (MAT) programmes.
 In this case, they graduate with a Major, i.e. a Master of Arts in Fine Arts with a Major in Art Teaching.

 The Lucerne School of Art and Design has a fine range of state-of-the art workshops that students can use to explore their media of choice and meet the demands of their study programme.